zsherev/zsherev.github.io/blogs/blog1.md

 	- Basic **Nmap** enumeration and vulnerability scanning
 	- **OSINT** via social media, Google dorking, and tools like SpiderFoot or Recon-NG
 	- Looked at Metasploit scanners and Bloodhound for AD mapping
-- -Reviewed legal and regulatory frameworks:
+- Reviewed legal and regulatory frameworks:
     - Read parts of **HIPAA** and other compliance docs
 - Whenever a concept seemed abstract, I searched for a real-world case or breach to connect it to.